Solomon Hsiang: Career

 Hsiang joined the faculty at the University of California, Berkeley in 2013 in the Goldman School of Public Policy, where he was tenured in 2015 and promoted to full professor in 2018.
 At Berkeley he founded the Global Policy Laboratory, an interdisciplinary research group focused on using data science to understand the effects of global environmental change and international policy on economics, conflict, health, and agriculture.
 In 2019 he was a visiting professor at Stanford University.
+In 2024 he moved to the Stanford University Doerr School of Sustainability.

+In 2023-2024, Hsiang served as the first Chief Environmental Economist at White House Office of Science Technology and Policy where he led work across dozens of federal agencies to update national economic statistics to account for natural capital.

 Hsiang co-founded the Climate Impact Lab with Robert Kopp, Michael Greenstone, and Trevor Houser, a collaboration of climate scientists, economists, and computational experts.
 The lab conducts research and advises governments and companies.

 Research

-Hsiang’s work is characterized by applying econometrics and machine learning to questions that bridge science and economics.
+Hsiang's work is characterized by applying econometrics and machine learning to questions that bridge science and economics.

 Climate change

-Hsiang’s work on the economics of climate change demonstrated that high temperatures and hurricanes slowed economic growth, including in the United States.
-Hsiang’s research indicates climate change could reduce economic output and increase economic inequality.
+Hsiang's work on the economics of climate change demonstrated that high temperatures and hurricanes slowed economic growth, including in the United States.
+Hsiang's research indicates climate change could reduce economic output and increase economic inequality.
 In a 2017 New York Times op-ed, Trevor Houser and Hsiang calculated that Hurricane Maria likely destroyed 26 years of economic development in Puerto Rico.
+Hsiang developed the Data-driven Spatial Climate Impact Model (DSCIM) at the Climate Impact Lab.

 Hsiang and his coauthors demonstrated that climate changes influence the likelihood of violence in human societies around the world and throughout history.
-Hsiang’s team has calculated that global warming will increase crime and civil conflict.
+Hsiang's team has calculated that global warming will increase crime and civil conflict.

 In a 2014 analysis, Hsiang and coauthors demonstrated that extended periods of extreme temperatures increased migration in Indonesia.
 With Adam Sobel, he demonstrated that weak temperature gradients in the tropics could cause extreme migrations even in a +2C warming scenario.
-Hsiang’s team has analyzed the effectiveness of multilateral policies, such as lifting the UN moratorium on international trade of elephant ivory, geoengineering, and law of the sea.
+Hsiang's team has analyzed the effectiveness of multilateral policies, such as lifting the UN moratorium on international trade of elephant ivory, geoengineering, and law of the sea.